 3. Why so serious?
 Entertain your audience.

 We share most posts because we have enjoyed seeing them.
 This is why memes and gifs work so well.
 Think about your audience enjoy and either create or share some.
 Is there are a TV show your customers have been talking about?
-Is there a singer coming to town that there is a lot of excitement about?
-People particularly love an occasional motivational quote.
+Is there a show coming to town that there is a lot of excitement about?

 4. Serve your community – create some business karma